manzur-shaheed/ms-regex-tutorial/README.md

 In example above, [0-9] indicates all decimal digits from the range of 0-9.
 Likewise, for hex numbers we can use [a-f0-9] which indicates the range of hex digits 0-9,a,b,c,d,e,f.

+Square brackets allow only characters or character classes.

 ### Character Classes
 A character class is a special notation that matches any symbol from a certain set.
 For example, `digit` class is written as `\d` and corresponds to *any single digit*.
 Common character classes -